 What Is Construction Document Control?

 Construction recording doesn’t start and end with architecture and engineering software.
-Because projects undergo numerous design and structural changes all throughout the construction period, the person assigned to manage construction documents should be skillful, meticulous, and organized.
+Because projects undergo numerous design and structural changes throughout the construction period, the person assigned to manage construction documents should be skillful, meticulous, and organized.

 Thanks to technology, construction document control is less laborious with the mix of digital and physical file creation and recording.
 Instead of waiting for engineers to be physically present onsite, files can be sent electronically and approved as the manager affixes his or her online signature.
-This significantly cuts the time and costs spent for the entire project.
+This significantly cuts the time and costs spent on the entire project.